 This paper analyzes the existence of complementarity between internal and external sources of knowledge for innovation in firms from the software sector of Argentina.
 This is an issue that has received attention in the innovation literature but most of the evidence has been generated with firm level data analysis for developed countries.
-The empirical evidence presented tries to contribute to cover this detected lack in the literature.
+The empirical evidence presented tries to contribute to cover this detected lack in the literature10.

-A series of estimations of the innovation function were performed (Ordered Probit, Tobit, OLS and Probit) with the same independent variables, with acceptable adjustment levels and expected and significant signs of the typical determinants of innovation (a positive relation with Competences and Linkages).
+Estimations of the innovation function were performed (Ordered Probit, Tobit, OLS and Probit) with the same independent variables, with acceptable adjustment levels and expected and significant signs of the typical determinants of innovation (a positive relation with Competences and Linkages).

-Following a previous accepted empirical method applied to the study of complementarity, the results allows us to state the existence of complementary relations between internal and external knowledge sources, now in a services sector.
+Following a previous accepted empirical method applied to the study of complementarity, the results allows us to state the existence of complementary relations between internal and external knowledge sources, now in a service sector.
+Supermodularity tests between internal and external innovative activities were accepted, regardless the regression model considered, which remarks the robustness of the quantitative exercise.